Amanita velosa

 Spores 8.5-12 x 7-11 µm, elliptical, smooth, nonamyloid; spore print white.

-Solitary to scattered under hardwoods during the spring; in our area associated Quercus agrifolia (California Liveoak).
+Solitary to scattered under hardwoods during the spring; in our area associated Quercus agrifolia (coast liveoak).

-Edible and excellent, but not often recommended due to the possibility of confusion with deadly Amanitas, e.g. Amanita ocreata, which also fruits with California Liveoak in the spring.
+Edible and excellent, one of the best edible mushrooms.
+This Amanita is often not recommended due to the possibility of confusion with deadly Amanitas, e.g. Amanita ocreata, which also fruits with California liveoak in the spring.

 Amanita velosa is one of our more attractive and distinctive Amanitas.
 It is recognized by a pinkish-buff to orange-buff, cap, usually partially covered by a conspicuous white universal veil patch, a striate cap margin, and the absence of an annulus.
 It is most likely to be confused with another spring Amanita, A. novinupta, which also has a pinkish-brown cap, but the latter has warts rather a cottony cap patch, and has an annulus.
 Amanita ocreata, a deadly species, is white to cream-colored, but may become pale-buff in age, thus the possible confusion with A. velosa.
 Amanita ocreata can however, be distinguished by the presence of an annulus, usually the lack of cottony cap patch, non-striate cap margin, and a thin sac-like rather than thick membranous volva.